-Waivers or credit by exam for previous experience is available for some languages [insert a link to Credit for Prior Learning rather than single out CLEP, since we also use the NYU test now].
-Students whose native language is not English may substitute General Education Electives for foreign lanuage upon the approval of the advising academic dean.
+Waivers or credit by exam for previous experience is available for some languages, please check the credit for prior learning manual .
+Students whose native language is not English may substitute General Education Electives for foreign language upon the approval of the advising academic dean.

 2 See humanities/fine arts courses listed under General Education Electives.
 Elective should be selected with advice of a counselor or academic advisor to meet the requirements of the transfer institution.